BenjaminWills/programming-notes/AWS/databases/rds.md

 - Backup retention period controls the PITR window
 - RDS uploads DB transaction logs to S3 every 5 minutes, so PITR may have a >=5 minute lag.

+#### RDS recovery strategies

+There are 2 key metrics to consider when thinking about disaster recovery:

+- RTO (recovery time objective)
+  - How long it takes you to recover
+  - Expressed in hours
+- RPO (recovery point objective)
+  - How much data is lost
+  - Expressed in data lost per hour

+So PITR gives you an RPO of 5 mins.
+In general the best data recovery strategy is read replicas - but these are expensive.
+Automated backups can be good for low cost recovery.